-Thanks to our family, friends and readers and our thoughtful landlords, Trish and Neil, for the wonderful birthday wishes I received in the past 48 hours.
-It means the world to me and I appreciate each and every acknowledgement.
+Thanks to our family, friends, and readers and our thoughtful landlords, Trish and Neil, for the wonderful birthday wishes I received in the past 48 hours.
+It means the world to me and I appreciate each and every acknowledgment.

 |Returning home last night, we found this pretty plant from Trish and Neil on the doorstep.
 Wow!|

 How is it possible that the relatively small city (compared to many other major cities in the world) of New Plymouth, New Zealand with a population of over 74,000 including all the farm and surrounding areas, has such great restaurants as far as we’re concerned?

 Sure, we’ve only dined out twice.
 But, when perusing the list of 126 restaurants reviewed in the area, we see a general consensus of overall quality food even in many of the more out-of-the-way casual establishments.

 |A table was set for a large group at the Orangery.|

 Last night’s choice for my birthday dinner was The Orangery located in the Quality Hotel in downtown New Plymouth.
 A 20-minute drive from the farm, the scenery along the way is so breathtaking the drive is over quickly.

 |The restaurant was cozy with comfortable seating and arrangements.|

 Nothing in the town is hard to find with the clearly marked road signs with well laid out streets.
 There’s a number of one-way streets.
 But Tom’s learned to navigate the area with ease often surprising me as to how well he’s learned his way around.

 As a passenger, I pay little attention to how we get to a specific location than the interesting scenery on our way.
 Last night’s drive to town was no exception.
 Before we leave “home” Tom takes a quick look at an online map, finds the location and without hesitation finds our destination.
 His innate ability to find most locations always adds to the ease of our travels.